dhiaayachi/dynx/README.md

 ### TODO
 - Update the README to add a demo and how to deploy
-- Add the ability to remove an upstream
+- ~~Add the ability to remove a location~~
-- Add the ability to configure multiple end points for one upstream
+- Add the ability to configure multiple upstream for one location (load balancing)
-- Add a pipeling with tests (specially for LUA scripting)
+- ~~Add a pipeling with tests (specially for LUA scripting)~~
+- Add the ability to delete all locations
+- Add unit test framework for the lua libraries
+- Write documentation with examples and use cases
 - ...